yannh/kubeconform/Readme.md

 ### Installation

-If you are [Homebrew](https://brew.sh/) user, you can install by running
+If you are a [Homebrew](https://brew.sh/) user, you can install by running:

 ```bash
 $ brew install kubeconform
 ```

+You can also download the latest version from the [release page](https://github.com/yannh/kubeconform/releases).

 ### Usage